 Residential Tenants & Rights of Pre-Emption - A Guide to the Landlord and Tenant Act 1987

-This introductory half-day course provides a practical and concise overview of the residential tenants' rights - outlining what landlords and purchasers should do to comply and the steps to be taken by tenants where there has been a breach of the Act.
+This introductory half-day course provides a practical and concise overview of the residential tenants' rights - outlining what landlords, tenants and purchasers should do to comply with the Act - and exercise rights under it.

 What You Will Learn